0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 SRV02 is a Windows Server hosting IIS, configured with Kerberos Constrained Delegation.
 It runs a simple ASP page that connects to a share on DC01 (`\\DC01\ShareSupport`) on behalf of the authenticated user.
 > The machine runs IIS under a dedicated service account `svc_iis`, which owns the SPN `HTTP/srv02.lol.local` and is trusted to delegate to `cifs/DC01` (to list the content of `ShareSupport`)

-we can also see that from access token of `w3wp.exe` (IIS worker process) that it can act as any user that authenticates to it.
+we can also see that from access token of `w3wp.exe` (IIS worker process) that it indicates the worker process is running in the delegated service context.

 ![image](/assets/img/Delegation/priv.png)